BowangLan/bonus-calculator/Learning Note.md

         return data
 ```

 In the class above, the class is a child of the `DataLoaderBase` class, and has implemented the `load_data()` method.
 In this case, it loads a JSON file, and return the data contained in that JSON file.
-Notice that file path is passed when instanciating an instance of the class, so you can access it in the `load_data()` method.
+Notice that file path is passed when instanciating an instance of the class (this is implemented in the `DataLoaderBase` class's `__init__()` method as the default behavior when creating an instance, but you can also override this method), so you can access it in the `load_data()` method.